BPHL-Molecular/GentySpuds/README.md

 # Usage
 GentySpuds takes as input raw sequencing reads in FASTQ format, and can process gzipped files directly.
-nextflow run gentyspuds_wf.nf -params-file params.yaml -resume
-Indeed, the params.yaml contains all the required parameters.
 Make sure your all your fastq files are stored in one directory.
-The databases are stored in the share drive in blue on HGP.
+The databases are stored in the share drive in blue on HGP. nextflow run gentyspuds_wf.nf -params-file params.yaml -resume
-The params.yaml file indicates all the required input files along with their paths.

 ## Overview of the arguments
 Nextflow is a worflow programming language that allows reproducibility, portability, scalability of large datassets analysis.

-gentyspuds_wf.nf is the main script workflow to run the pipeline.
+- gentyspuds_wf.nf is the main script workflow to run the pipeline.
+- params.yaml indicates all the required input files along with their paths.
 The file params.yaml provides a convenient way to feed the workflow with the input data, especially when there are multiple parameters as it is the case.

 ## Pipeline Outputs
+The main output directory contains a sum-report file, which is table with the last column being the enterovirus genotypes for each sample.
+There is a subdirectory for each sample that stores various files including annotated phylogenetic trees, Blast alignment report, average nucleotide identity etc.